Newbz521/React-API-Futurama/README.md

 # Instructions
 1) npm install
 2) npm start
-3) Nav bar to filter through characters based on species
+3) Click through the navbar on top to filter through characters based on species
 4) Click Character names on the bottom to see information about each character.

 # Tools Used